collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Perspective: Checking Out Remote Branches

-We are now working only as DjangoCon US website maintainer with write permission to the DjangoCon repo.
+We are DjangoCon US website maintainer with write permission to the DjangoCon repo.
 The DjangoCon US website repo is our origin.

 The forked repo is not an origin for us and we do not have write permission to it, unless we given permission, for example to edit the pull request as a DjangoCon US website maintainer.